yikuansun/drss/README.md

 ## Challenges

-Some strings require quotation marks, which are missing (ex.: `content: hello world;`).

 Need fallback if MutationObserver doesn't work

 Currently, RSS uses a random-number ID system.
-While it is unlikely, repeat ID's may occur.
+While it is highly unlikely, repeat ID's may occur.